Ordinary representations of G(Q_p) and fundamental algebraic representations: Introduction

 If $H$ is a $p$-adic Lie group, e.g.\ $H=G(\Qp)$ where $G$ is an algebraic group over $\Qp$, we call a \emph{continuous representation} of $H$ over $E$ any $p$-adic Banach space $\Pi$ over $E$ endowed with an $E$-linear action of $H$ such that the action map $H\times \Pi\rightarrow \Pi$ is continuous.
 If $G$ is a connected reductive algebraic group over $\Zp$, we call a \emph{Serre weight} for $G(\Fp)$ any irreducible representation of $G(\Fp)$ (or equivalently any irreducible smooth representation of $G(\Zp)$) over $k_E$.
 A Serre weight is in fact absolutely irreducible and defined over $\Fp$ when $G$ is split.
 The other notation will be introduced in the body of the text.

-We would like to thank L.\ Clozel, M.\ Emerton, G.\ Henniart, S.\ Morra, S.\ W.\ Shin, and P.-J.\ White for discussions related to this work.
+We would like to thank L.\ Clozel, M.\ Emerton, W.\ T.\ Gan, G.\ Henniart, S.\ Morra, S.\ W.\ Shin, and P.-J.\ White for discussions related to this work.
 We would also like to thank especially T.\ Gee and D.\ Geraghty for patiently answering our questions.
 The second author would like to thank the University of Paris 11, where some of this work was carried out.
+Finally, we are deeply indebted to V.\ Pa{\v{s}}k{\=u}nas for finding a much better proof of our main local result (Theorem \ref{main}) which easily extends to characteristic $0$ (Corollary \ref{mainpadic}) and for allowing us to reproduce it here (our initial proof in the first version of that paper was long, laborious and less general).